 The course aims to develop: (i) students’ understanding of the process involved in the pursuit of knowledge; (ii) skills in obtaining and interpreting secondary data using internet and library sources; (iii) teaming and group effectiveness skills; (iv) written and verbal communication skills; and (v) statistical analysis skills.
-By the end of this course, students will be able to: (i) understand the business research process and why it takes time and money to do it right; (ii) demonstrate the ability to apply appropriate research methods to business problems or opportunities; (iii) demonstrate the ability to think conceptually and develop abstract ideas or concepts to more concrete solutions or results; and (iv) demonstrate the ability to conduct primary and secondary research, analyze results, develop findings, report and interpret results.
+By the end of this course, students will be able to: (i) understand the business research process and why it takes time, and money to do it right; (ii) demonstrate the ability to apply appropriate research methods to business problems or opportunities; (iii) demonstrate the ability to think conceptually and develop abstract ideas or concepts to more concrete solutions or results; and (iv) demonstrate the ability to conduct primary and secondary research, analyze results, develop findings, report and interpret results.

-The fierce competition with the increasing number of airline companies in the aviation industry pushes professionals working in this sector to learn more about how to make strong partnerships and alliances referring to potential economic and financial outcomes.
+The fierce competition with the increasing number of airline companies in the aviation industry pushes professionals working in this sector to learn more about making strong partnerships and alliances, referring to potential economic and financial outcomes.
 To ease this task for managers, this course aims to provide the necessary background about the fundamentals of airline economics and financial performance.
 In this context, funding sources for carriers, financial analysis of air transportation companies, airport operators, ground handling agencies, cargo agencies, and financial planning matters will be handled.
 The difference in the economics of various carrier business models (full-service network carriers, low-cost carriers, ultra-low-cost carriers, and charters) will be illustrated.

-The aims of the course are to provide students with an opportunity to develop their critical reasoning and analytical skills, enhance their ability to work effectively within a group, and make effective executive-level presentations within an airline business gaming environment.
+The aims of the course are to provide students with an opportunity to develop their critical reasoning and analytical skills, enhance their ability to work effectively within a group and make effective executive-level presentations within an airline business gaming environment.
 Students will have basic knowledge of core business concepts in strategic management and competition in the aviation industry.
 On successful completion of the module, students will be able to: (i) demonstrate a systematic understanding of the differing theories, approaches, and perspectives in the field of airline strategy; (ii) understand the integrative role of strategic management, its concepts, research, and theories; (iii) access how different strategies impact the competitiveness of airlines; and (iv) collect information from a variety of electronic (internet) and hard copy sources to support research.